hosting-io/wp-disable/readme.txt

 == Changelog ==
+= 1.5.1 =
+* More visual cleanups
+* Removed all webfonts
+* Minor bug fix on reporting on dashboard
+* Plugin is now under 240kb

 = 1.5.0 =
 * Finished redesign of plugin
 * All stats now in one central dashboard
-* Google Local settings bug fix
-* Fix HTTP referrer error when not supplied - courtesy @3dingbat on github
-* Combined & Minified loadcss.js/css-lazy-load.js - courtesy @asalce on github
-* Removed old settings page
 * Removed sidebar navigation completely
-* Removed Freemius
+* Remobed Freemius
 * Added check for WooCommerce, so Woo related stuff only shows if Woo is installed
 * Much tighter integration between the 3 optimisation plugins
 * Removed old/excess files